SpasinaSpasova/-MoneyManager/README.md

 ![This is new categories for two types image](https://github.com/SpasinaSpasova/MoneyManager/blob/main/Screenshots/NewCategory.png)

 **The functionallity for expenses is same as the incomes!
 With small difference between  the redirecting of the pages.**
+** - When user add new expense, he is redirect to all expenses page** ** - He can add new account and category when he is in "add new expense" form**

 **Note that when the admin wants to act like a ordinary user he is redirect to default layout and can add, edit, delete incomes, expenses, accounts and categories- in default layout he only can edit it.
 If he want to delete category he should redirect back to admin area when he click the "Hello" to the right of the navbar!!!**